nighthawkcoders/flask_2025/README.md

   - From Extensions Marketplace install `SQLite3 Editor`
     - Open and view SQL database file `instance/volumes/user_management.db`
-    - Note admin is `toby` password `password`

-  - Make a local `.env` file to contain your secret passwords
+  - Make a local `.env` file in root of project to contain your secret passwords

   ```shell
   # User Defaults